ARINC-IA/CSMIM/README.md

 from related standards in the building and home automation domain, including [MQTT](https://mqtt.org/) and [CBOR](https://cbor.io/) as building blocks.
-Whereas the ARINC 853 document describes the generic protocol and data structure, this repository -- the CSMIM Knowledge Base -- contains concrete interface definitions for various cabin equipment.
+Whereas the ARINC 853 document describes the generic protocol and data structure, this repository &ndash; the CSMIM Knowledge Base &ndash; contains concrete interface definitions for various cabin equipment.
 These definitions are considered "standard" and should be used by all cabin equipment suppliers as far as possible.